temmy222/PyTOUGHREACT/documentation/getting.rst

   Ensure to create and activate your virtual environment

 * After creating and activating your virtual environment, open a new terminal and install pytoughreact using the pip package manager.
-This can be done by following the instructions on the installation :ref:`my-reference-label`. page
+This can be done by following the instructions on the installation page

 * A sample simulation can be run using examples in the Example page for both biodegradation and reaction